 Sun Tzu would support Instacart becoming a system integrator, but is that enough?
 No. It isn’t.

 I anticipate that Instacart will invest heavily in creating a team of experts capable of helping Instacart become a leader in advertising.
 CPG companies that sell their products through the retailers served by Instacart, will be happy to leverage Instacart’s platform for advertising.
 I strongly encourage Instacart to ‘GO BIG’ into advertising and even consider acquiring an advertising agency to expand into other categories.
+However, I believe Instacart should place their focus on what I refer to as ‘Social Commerce’, think combining Facebook and Instacart.
+I strongly recommend that Instacart assess acquiring CNN, and creating a video streaming, marketing, news, and media powerhouse.

-But what if Instacart continues to loose grocery customers that choose not to outsource online grocery fulfillment to Instacart and instead, open their own MFCs or outsource to other companies?
+But what if Instacart continues to loose grocery customers that choose not to outsource online grocery fulfillment to Instacart and instead, choose to open their own MFCs or outsource to other companies?
 Will advertising be enough to make up for the lost revenue?
 Does it make sense strategically for Instacart to do nothing as customers abandon them?
 No.

 So what’s next for Instacart?